 - Developing the AI process and infrastructure

-- Using machine learning techniques for image recognition
+- Using machine learning and NLP techniques

 - Building and maintaining chatbots that interact with customers